Niklas-Maderbacher/LOOP-Docker/deployment.md

 ## Formatting script files (Windows only)

-1. Open the file in VS-Code.
+1. Open the script files located in /backend/scripts in VS-Code.
 2. Look at the bottom-right corner and click on the CRLF.
 3. Change it to LF.
 4. Save the file.